NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Shield Archon.md

     desc: "  A shield archon's shield is the focal point of its courage and soul.
 It always has its shield raised without needing to [[Action Macros/Raise a Shield|Raise a Shield]], and it can use [[Bestiary Ability Glossary/Shield Block|Shield Block]] as a free action instead of a reaction (Hardness 10, HP 80).
 A shield archon can trigger its Shield Block free action when an ally within 10 feet is the target of an attack, reducing damage to that ally instead of itself but otherwise following the normal rules of Shield Block."

   - name: "Menacing Guardian"
     desc: " (aura,divine) 30 feet.
-Enemies that start their turn in the area or enter it must attempt a DC 27 Will check save.\nOn a failure, they take a -1 status penalty to attack rolls, spell rolls, and damage rolls against any other target while in the aura for 24 hours or until they damage the archon, whichever comes first.
-On a critical failure, they can't use hostile actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.\nRegardless of the result, a creature is then temporarily immune to further menacing guardian auras for 24 hours."
+Enemies that start their turn in the area or enter it must attempt a DC 27 Will check save.\n\nOn a failure, they take a -1 status penalty to attack rolls, spell rolls, and damage rolls against any other target while in the aura for 24 hours or until they damage the archon, whichever comes first.
+On a critical failure, they can't use hostile actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.\n\nRegardless of the result, a creature is then temporarily immune to further menacing guardian auras for 24 hours."

   - name: "Retributive Strike"
-    desc: "`pf2:r`  **Damage Reduction** 12\n**Trigger** An enemy damages the monster's ally, and both are within 15 feet of the monster.\n**Effect** The ally gains resistance to all damage against the triggering damage equal to 2 + the monster's level.
+    desc: "`pf2:r`  **Damage Reduction** 12\n* * *\n\n**Trigger** An enemy damages the monster's ally, and both are within 15 feet of the monster.\n* * *\n\n**Effect** The ally gains resistance to all damage against the triggering damage equal to 2 + the monster's level.
 If the foe is within reach, the monster makes a melee Strike against it."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
     desc: "`pf2:0`  "